District-Administration-Varanasi/court-judgement/Main app/README.md

  3. (Optional) Create a new conda environment and activate it.
  4. Install all the requirements using requirements.txt file
  5. Now run the main.py file.
+ 6. After the copilot asks questions in JSON format, you either answer all the questions in JSON format or use the attempt1.json by copy pasting the JSON data.
+ 7. Now answer the questions which the copilot thinking are left blank or answered incorrectly.
+ 8. When you have answered all the questions the copilot will generate a JSON data with name "commondata.json" and a draft by the name "Draft.txt" using the create.py module.